 The first release was the single “Amphetamine Blue” (FALL 022) followed by the album “FALLEN ANGELS” (FALL LP 23) (with a cover painting by Knox depicting a murder scene outside the 100 Club in London’s Oxford Street), and then the single and 12″ “Inner Planet Love/Precious Heart”

 Hey Punks!
 If you dig Johnny Thunders mid 80’s style glam-punk rama-lama, this stuff’s fer ya.
-HIGH OCTANE PUNK ROCK ACTION, with bonus trax.
-Say… Dig!!!
+HIGH OCTANE PUNK ROCK ACTION !!!

 Punk band from Hamilton, Ontario, Canada.
 “This Ain’t Hollywood…” is The Forgotten Rebels’ second LP released in 1982. on the Canadian Star label.
 The album is a revved up party platter of excellent Glam Punk and delivers a nice collection of amped up rockers.